TUDa-VLAOrga/VLAOrga/docs/code-style.md

     npm run lint

+You can build the application at the same time using the following command.
+This possibly reveals some errors our linter does not recognize.

+    npm run lint-and-build

 Autoformatting and linting formatting is a future ToDo (ESLint has capabilities but not activated by default, have not looked into that yet).